Written by: Greg Ellifritz

 It has been my experience that the aerosol spray pattern is the most effective for general-purpose use.
 It does have a few disadvantages, the most important being a lack of range.
 These sprays will not travel as far as other spray patterns.
 This isn’t usually a big concern, however, because interpersonal violence generally occurs at very close ranges.
 One other potential problem with this spray pattern is the fact that it is likely to contaminate everyone in the area including yourself and anyone coming to your assistance.

-One final spray pattern to consider is FOAM.
+One final spray pattern to consider is FOAM or GEL.
 This formulation comes out in a pattern similar to shaving cream.
 It has the same disadvantages as the stream pattern with regards to minimal respiratory effects.
 It is also the slowest to take effect on the skin or in the eyes.
 I do not recommend this formulation unless you are extremely concerned with cross contamination.
 The foam pattern is the least likely to expose an innocent person.
-If you have asthma or some other respiratory ailment, foam might have a place in your arsenal; otherwise you are better off with a stream or aerosol pattern.
+If you have asthma or some other respiratory ailment, foam might have a place in your arsenal; otherwise you are better off with a stream or aerosol spray pattern.

 STEP 4- USE GOOD TACTICS

 Even more important than all of the other items previously discussed is the proper use of the chemical you are carrying.
 The best chemical and spray pattern in the world will not help you if your attacker takes it away or even worse, uses it against you.
 Be able to get to your spray quickly!
 Too many people keep their sprays in their purse or on their key rings where they are virtually inaccessible.
 Try a little test right now.
 Grab your spray, disengage the safety if it has one, and prepare it for use.
 How long did it take you to perform those operations?
 If it took longer than two seconds, your spray is likely to be of little use to you in an actual attack.